-For further details, students are strongly encouraged to consult the SPH Supplemental Handbook as well as the MPH/DrPH Applied Practice Experience, MPH Culminating Experience, and DrPH Dissertation Handbooks, all located on the SPH website.
+For further details, students should consult the MPH and ACPH Supplemental Student Handbook, the DrPH Student Handbook, as well as the written guidelines for the MPH/DrPH Applied Practice Experience, and the MPH Integrated Learning Experience located on the SPH website.

-ACADEMIC COUNSELING
+ACADEMIC SERVICES

-The Academic Counseling Offices of the respective Colleges of Medicine, Nursing, Health Professions, and the School of Public Health are available to students for academic support.
-They provide individualized instruction, workshops, and resource materials on time management, study organization, test-taking techniques, and stress management.
+The Office of Student Academic Services (OSAS) academic counselors are available to assist students in reaching their full academic potential.
+Academic counselors provide individualized instruction, workshops, and resource materials on time management, knowledge organization, writing formatting, test-taking techniques, and test anxiety management.
 Group tutorials will be available for selected courses as needed.
-Referrals for one-to-one tutoring are available.
-An educational counselor is available to meet with individual students who are experiencing academic difficulties.
+Referrals for one-to-one or small group tutoring are available.
+An academic counselor is available to meet with individual students who are experiencing academic challenges.
 The SPH will provide additional resources as needed.
+For more information on the Office of Student Academic Services, see "Office of Students Academic Services" in the University Services section in the front of this handbook.